 Back in the 80s, I was in a Women’s Studies class when I had a revelation.
 The professor announced that a well-known feminist had uttered treacherous words asserting women could “get over” rape.
 Pandemonium, complete with shrieking and wailing, made its way around the lecture hall like a stadium wave.
 I remember sitting quietly and thinking, but isn’t getting over rape a good thing?

-It was yet another experience nudging me away from participating and toward observing, largely because the outsized drama added to my growing unease.
+It was yet another experience nudging me away from participating in the class and toward observing it, largely because the outsized drama added to my growing unease.
 I’d worked as a flight attendant in the Middle East before attending university.
 I’d heard harrowing stories from young Iranian women who had escaped that country’s revolution in 1979.
 I saw local women travelling to European cities where they could shed their modesty clothing and live free of their culture’s expectations.
 On flights home, the confinement some felt was apparent.

 When it came to Women Studies, my overseas adventure meant I had a larger, more complex scale with which to evaluate information.
 Eventually, I came to see that course not as a course but as a recruitment drive animated by contrived spectacles, all meant to tip students into frenzies that would in turn tip them into action.
 The problem was that traditional discourses about safety and self-preservation were collapsing at the same time.
 That collapse was a reaction to blaming victims of sexual crimes, a way of thinking that did need to go.